ALT-F1/EOSC-Co-Creation-Crossroads-Data-bank-for-covid-19/README.md

 # The sponsors of the project

+## The EOSC Secretariat

 The **EOSC Secretariat** supports the governance of the **E**uropean **O**pen **S**cience **C**loud (EOSC).
 See [https://www.eoscsecretariat.eu/](https://www.eoscsecretariat.eu)

 The EOSC supports projects aiming to make data **F**indable, **A**ccessible, **I**nteroperable, and **R**eproducible (FAIR) for scientists; these combinations would lead to (unforeseen) reuse and faster development of science.

 EOSC Secretariat granted funds to [http://www.alt-f1.be](http://www.alt-f1.be) to create a "Crossroads Data Bank for COVID-19".

-Latest news from the European Commission: [https://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud](https://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud)
+Read the latest news from the European Commission regarding the Open Science Cloud initiative: [https://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud](https://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud)

+## OpenWeatherMap

 **OpenWeatherMap** provides, free-of-charge, access to weather data to its historical weather data [https://openweathermap.org/api](https://openweathermap.org/api)